Play

 Sour cherry care and location

-Ideal locations for planting sour cherries are full sun, sheltered and warm.
-The best time to plant is in autumn.
-A support post on the west side gives the young tree support.
-Compared to sweet cherries, sour cherries are more robust and can cope better with rough places such as high altitudes.
-Of all fruit species, they are the most frost-resistant.
-The soil should be well-drained, light to medium-heavy and rich in humus and nutrients.
-Gravelly to sandy loam soil is ideal.
+Ideal locations for planting sour cherries are sunny, sheltered, and warm.
+The best time for planting is in autumn.
+A support stake on the west side will provide stability for the young tree.
+Compared to sweet cherries, sour cherries are more robust and cope better with harsh conditions such as high altitudes, and are among the most frost-hardy fruit varieties.
+The soil should be well-drained, light to medium-heavy, and rich in humus and nutrients.
+A gravelly to sandy loam soil is ideal.

 Cutting sour cherries